 - Practice relaxation.
 Engage in calming practices like yoga or meditation.

 - Express yourself.
 Find a creative outlet to express yourself.

 - Talk it out.
 Find someone to talk to, such as a friend, family member, or professional counselor.

-Keeping a journal to record your mood swings might also help you determine the reasons you experience them.
+Keeping a journal to record your significant shifts in mood might also help you determine the reasons you experience them.
 Look for patterns and try to avoid situations or activities that directly impact your mood.
 Sharing the mood journal with your doctor can also help with your diagnosis.

-Keep in mind that mood swings can vary in severity.
+Keep in mind that shifts in mood can vary in severity.
 Experiencing a range of emotions is a part of life.
-You may need to adjust your lifestyle to get back to feeling normal if you experience occasional mood swings.
+You may need to adjust your lifestyle to get back to feeling normal if you experience occasional mood shifts in mood.

-You should take mood swings that alter your behavior and negatively impact your life or those around you seriously.
-Contact your doctor if you feel that mood swings have taken over your daily life or if you’ve been feeling out of sorts for an extended period of time.
+You should take mood changes that alter your behavior and negatively impact your life or those around you seriously.
+Contact your doctor if you feel that severe shifts in mood have taken over your daily life or if you’ve been feeling out of sorts for an extended period of time.
 These could be symptoms of a health condition.